-I'm a multimedia journalist based in Hong Kong currently working with Agence France-Presse.
-For the past seven years, I've been covering politics and social issues in Hong Kong and the greater China region.
-My stories have been published...
+I'm a multimedia journalist based in Hong Kong currently working at the Asia-Pacific video desk of Agence France-Presse.
+For the past eight years, I've been covering politics and social issues in Hong Kong and the greater China region.
+My...

 April 2021 - White paint and colourful spray on a wall in Hong Kong The words underneath the whitewash was a popular protest slogan that has now been declared illegal by the government.
 With the colourful outline around these eight Chinese characters, the message is clear.